-- 1. Press and hold the reset button while the device is powered off. - 2.
+- 1. Press and hold the reset button (the button just beside power button) while the device is powered off. - 2.
 Turn on the power. - 3.
-Wait for 10~15 seconds and then release the reset button.
+Wait for 10~15 seconds and then release the reset button. - 4.
+To power off and power on again to make device bootup in normal state